Source Tracking

 Setting up a tracking site

-Once created, click Snippet on the tracking site to get your installation code.
+Once created, click Setup on the tracking site to continue with the platform-specific instructions.

-2. Copy the HTML code from the Tracking pixel section
+- Copy the HTML code from the setup modal

 The pixel will start recording visits from JavaScript-capable AI browsers immediately.